 Every business has a unique set of connectivity needs.

 Some businesses simply need to send emails reliably, while others need to be able to upload monstrous files quickly.
 Advertising and design agencies, for example, need to be able to quickly upload and download big files for their clients.
-It is so important that you work with either an ISP or a third party expert to ensure that you get a solution that caters for these needs.
+It is so important that you work with either an ISP or a third party expert to ensure that you get a solution that caters to these needs.

 Too often, businesses are paying for features they simply don’t need, while their core requirements go unfulfilled.